-POLI 210 - Principles of American Government POLI 220 - Principles of Public Administration
+POLI 210 - Principles of American Government POLI 220 - Principles of Public Administration SOCI 210 - Principles of Sociology

 HUMN 211 - Humanities: Music, Art, and Ideas I HUMN 212 - Humanities: Music, Art, and Ideas II

 Not required for students with 30+ transfer credits from a foreign institution.
 Students do not earn credit if requirement is waived.